Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

         server uan02 uan02.example.domain.com:9000 check inter 10s fall 2 rise 1
         server uan03 uan03.example.domain.com:9000 check inter 10s fall 2 rise 1
 ```
 This is an example that should be tailored to the desired configuration.
-See (todo link to ssh section) to create new instances of SSHD to respond to HAProxy connections outside of the standard SSHD running on port 22.
+See the [SSHD Configuration](#sshd-configuration) section to create new instances of SSHD to respond to HAProxy connections outside of the standard SSHD running on port 22.

-For more information HAProxy configurations, see (todo link to haproxy config).
+For more information HAProxy configurations, see [HAProxy Configuration](#https://docs.haproxy.org/2.7/configuration.html).

 To additional instances of HAProxy representing alternate configurations, add a new element to the list `uan_haproxy`.
 ### SSHD Configuration